Download D-EITI Data

 An approximate profit was determined for the individual entrepreneurs, by means of retroactive calculation, using the positive taxable amounts assessed in the trade tax statistics for this group of persons.
 The sum of the income of partnerships, which, in the relevant industry, is attributable to natural persons as participants, was assessed from the statistics on part- nerships and communities.

-An average tax rate of 28.6% was applied to this profit or to this sum of earnings.
+An average tax rate of 29.5% was applied to this profit or to this sum of earnings from 2019.
 This average tax rate was calculated using a microsimulation model for persons with commercial incomes who pay income tax.
 With the trade tax offset against the income tax, the results in the table show the approximate income tax amounts.

 Solidarity surcharge

-A solidarity surcharge is levied as a supplementary tax to income tax and corporation tax.
-It generally amounts to 5.5% of the established corporation tax and income tax (see previous explanations).
-Since 2021, no solidarity surcharge is levied on income tax if the tax does not exceed a certain limit.
+A solidarity surcharge is levied as a supplementary tax to income tax and corporate tax.
+It generally amounts to 5.5% of the established corporate tax and income tax (see previous explanations).
+Since 2021, no solidarity surcharge has been levied on income tax if the tax does not exceed a certain limit.

 Sources